icure/icure-cli/USAGE.md

 IQR > api -u a:a deploy-codes -h
 Usage: api deploy-codes [<options>] [<path>]

+  Deploy codes on all sub-groups available to the user

 Options:
+  --xml=<value>   The XML format to apply. default, iso, thesaurus, thesaurusProc are supported --type=<text>   The type of the codes to import.
+To be specified for XML files when the type cannot be deduced from the name of the file or when the cxml is pushed from the standard input.
+  --regex=<text>  Filter group ids by regex
-  -h, --help  Show this message and exit
+  --local / -l    Inject in user’s database instead of in all subGroups -h, --help      Show this message and exit

 Arguments:
   <path>  The path of the codes file to import.
 The codes file should be a JSON file with an array of objects with the following fields: id, code, type, version, regions, labels.
+XML files of diverse formats are supported if the --xml flag is present

 IQR >
 ```